oracle/terraform-provider-oci/website/docs/r/core_vnic_attachment.html.markdown

 	Example: `0`
 * `vnic_id` - The OCID of the VNIC.
 Available after the attachment process is complete.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Vnic Attachment
+	* `update` - (Defaults to 20 minutes), when updating the Vnic Attachment
+	* `delete` - (Defaults to 20 minutes), when destroying the Vnic Attachment

 ## Import

 VnicAttachments can be imported using the `id`, e.g.